Pasindu-N-01/Home_Page/README.md

 # Home_Page
-Design a attractive home page by using react js
+Design a attractive home page by using react js and css